Jul

 The Cost Of Probate As An Independent Administration In Texas

-In this series of blogs, I am outlining various different types of probates or probate alternatives to settle an estate and their likely costs in the state of Texas.
+In this series of blogs, I am outlining various types of probates or probate alternatives to settle an estate and their likely costs in the state of Texas.

 As I mentioned in the introduction to this series, the cost is predominantly determined by the type of procedure followed.
-In Part One, I discussed probate as a muniment of title, which usually is the least expensive procedure.
-Many times that type of probate is not appropriate, though, and an independent administration is required.
+In Part One, I discussed probate as a muniment of title, which is usually the least expensive procedure.
+Many times, that type of probate is not appropriate, though, and an independent administration is required.

 What Is An Independent Administration?